Designing services and interfaces to support patient-centered care.

 Outcomes

-Implemented a streamlined online booking process that enabled patients to specify their reason for appointment.
-This reduced administrative workload, with the clinic reporting a 25–30% decrease in front desk scheduling tasks in the first quarter.
+A streamlined online booking process that enabled patients to specify their reason for appointment.
+This reduced administrative workload, specifically back-and-forth between staff and patients, with the clinic reporting fewer front desk phone calls in the first quarter.

 Context